 - 47,600 people died from overdosing on opioids

 So, what is the solution?
-Of course, there is no magic wand to put an end to this problem nevertheless, one solution to this control this problem is EPCS (E-Prescribing for Controlled Substances).
+Of course, there is no magic wand to put an end to this problem nevertheless, one solution to control this problem is EPCS (E-Prescribing for Controlled Substances).
 EPCS has been proven to significantly lower medication fraud and prescription errors.
 In 2010, DEA (Drug Enforcement Agency) granted permission for electronically prescribing controlled substances.
 Now, all the states allow EPCS for medication management.

 EPCS when coupled with a patient ‘s comprehensive medication history, helps prevent pharmacy errors.
 It also prevents “doctor shopping’ by patients in the hope of getting additional prescriptions for opioids.
 Such policies around EPCS have shown significant advantages – reduced fraud and improved prescribing decisions which are advantageous for all – doctor, pharmacist, and patient.

 EPCS has enabled those in the healthcare industry to work more efficiently while also reducing the possibility of forged prescriptions.
 Clinicians were already e-prescribing non-controlled drugs by using auto signed fax.
 However, scripts were being printed on paper for scheduled drugs, and then the healthcare professional had to manually sign these, and fax them to the pharmacy.
-In some cases, a paper prescription was written within a note in the EHR, stating the drug had been prescribed.
+In some cases, a paper prescription was written within a note in the electronic health record, stating the drug had been prescribed.
 Not only was this inefficient because it created dual workflows, but it also left plenty of room for forged prescriptions and fraud, which is at the heart of the opioid crisis in the United States.

 Before we delve further into the benefits of EPCS, it is important to explain e-prescribing for those unaware.
 Electronic prescribing means that patients and providers do not require paper prescriptions.
 Instead, doctors are able to make the most of technology – manually entering the prescription in the system.
 This information is then transmitted securely to pharmacies.
 Once received, the pharmacist fills the prescription, rather than requiring the patient to take a paper prescription with them.